 - 506(b) accredited investors typically self-certify while 506(c) issuers rely on various methods to verify accredited status.

 Like everything else, the investment arena is always evolving.
 These days there are more options to raising capital than ever before.
+While learning out private investment opportunities, it is critical to understand the differences between 506(b) and 506(c) offerings.
 The key is knowing all your options, do your research and find what is best for you personally and professionally.